 Exercises for Mind and Body #1: Walking

 Walking is easy to do and requires no special equipment.
 Walking at least 30 minutes five times a week can help you learn to focus your mind on the moment.
-Walking helps you gain self-confidence from taking action in your well-being.
+Walking helps you gain self-confidence by taking action for your well-being.

-In order to get the most out of walking as one of the exercises for mind and body try to be mindful, take in your surroundings and allow yourself to feel contentment.
-Feel the strength in your body as you take each step, connect your mind to your body.
+To get the most out of walking as one of the exercises for mind and body try to be mindful, take in your surroundings and allow yourself to feel contentment.
+Feel the strength in your body as you take each step, and connect your mind to your body.
 This truly is essential in all mind and body exercises.

 Walking is the easiest of all the mind and body exercises, hence it being number one on the list, it can be done anywhere and anytime.
-You can enjoy it alone, with your family or a friend.
+You can enjoy it alone, with your family or with a friend.
 You do not need much if anything to do it.
 Throw on some comfy shoes, grab a water bottle and hit the road!

 Mind and Body Exercises #2: Yoga

 If you are just starting with a mind and body exercise routine and ready to step it up a notch from walking I recommend Yoga!
 Honestly, I always pictured yoga as something way out of my league that I would feel silly doing.
 Now yoga is one of my favourite mind and body exercises to practice.

 Changing my mindset to discourage imposter syndrome in my self-care and exercise regime was essential!
-If you have not tried yoga and suffer from back pain or neck and shoulder pain I totally suggest you give it a try.
+If you have not tried yoga and suffer from back pain or neck and shoulder pain I suggest you give it a try.
 I love the stretching and the release of tension I feel in my muscles.
 Again, remember to go slow.

 Yoga also reduces stress and puts your mind in a kind of meditative state while you focus on deep breathing which signals your body to relax.
 Mental focus is strengthened intensely with yoga which is a huge benefit.
 Yoga requires deep concentration so your mind can’t wander into your worries.
-You are able to stop overthinking everything and focus on the present.
+You can stop overthinking everything and focus on the present.